IBMStreams/streamsx.messagehub/_docs/202-user_usecases_all.md

 # Guaranteed processing

 * Consistent region: Supported (periodic and operator driven)
-* Checkpointing via `config checkpoint`: Not supported
+* Checkpointing via `config checkpoint`: Supported, but ignored.
+The operator does not save any data.

 When the operator is used in a consistent region, at least once processing through the Streams application is guaranteed.
 Without a consistent region, tuples can get lost within the Streams application when a PE restarts.

 # Operator configuration

-No assignment of partitions is configured through the **partition** operator parameter.
+No assignment of partitions is configured through the **partition** operator parameter (**partition** parameter not used).

 # Examples
 ## Consume messages without a key